by Scott Mehl © Unofficial Royalty 2015

 Missy, as she was known in the family, was christened on December 15, 1875, in the Private Chapel at Windsor Castle, with the following godparents:

-Missy had always been very close with her cousin, the future King George V. He had been a frequent guest while the family lived in Malta, and the two considered marriage.
+Marie had always been very close with her cousin, the future King George V. He had been a frequent guest while the family lived in Malta, and the two considered marriage.
 While Queen Victoria and both of their fathers were very supportive of the match, their mothers were not.
-The Princess of Wales disliked all things German, still reeling over the Schleswig-Holstein issue.
-And the Duchess of Edinburgh disliked all things British.
-She did not want her daughter to remain British and was also against the marriage of first cousins, which was forbidden in her Orthodox faith.
-So when George did propose, Marie was obliged to refuse.
+The Princess of Wales disliked everything German, still reeling over the Schleswig-Holstein Question.
+The Duchess of Edinburgh disliked all things British.
+She did not want her daughter to remain British and was also against the marriage of first cousins, which was forbidden in her Russian Orthodox faith.
+When George did propose, Marie was obliged to refuse.
 The two remained devoted to each other for the rest of their lives.

 Instead, Marie was soon engaged to the Crown Prince of Romania.
 Born Prince Ferdinand of Hohenzollern-Sigmaringen, he was the heir-presumptive to his uncle, King Carol I of Romania.
 After gaining the approval of Queen Victoria, Marie and Ferdinand were married on January 10, 1893, at Sigmaringen Castle in Sigmaringen, Kingdom of Prussia, now in Baden-Württemberg, Germany.
 Following the civil ceremony, both Catholic and Protestant ceremonies were held due to their different religions.